 Resume builders can be helpful for this step—they’ll take all your basic information and organize it for you, eliminating some of the legwork.
 You can also use a pre-made outline, such as one of these free Google Docs templates.

 But it’s often safest to start with a clean slate all on your own and eventually upgrade to a more advanced layout.
 (If you'd still like a place to write all the relevant information before you get started, check out our resume outline.)
-This allows you to course correct, edit and re-edit, and choose a format that best fits your particular situation (after all, not everyone has a career trajectory that’s easy to compartmentalize).
+This allows you to course correct, edit and re-edit, and choose a resume format that best fits your particular situation (after all, not everyone has a career trajectory that’s easy to compartmentalize).

 In general, you’re most likely to cover and/or include sections on the following: